Disability groups claim California's assisted suicide law discriminates against them

 The U.S. Department of Health and Human Services stepped in and stopped it.

-People who work with California's assisted suicide law, acknowledge that disabled people often struggle to get adequate medical care, but say the state's end-of-life law is set up to avoid precisely that kind of discrimination.
+People who work with California's assisted suicide law acknowledge that disabled people often struggle to get adequate medical care, but they say the state's end-of-life law is set up to avoid precisely that kind of discrimination.

 "Having a disability would not qualify someone for aid-in-dying," says Nathan Fairman, a psychiatrist and palliative care doctor who oversees cases at UC Davis Health in Sacramento.
 "Someone who's disabled and has end-stage cancer would potentially qualify.
 And they would have to step through all of the safeguards that are set out in the law."